 - Iron deficiency anemia

 The most well-known and serious type of gluten reactivity is an inflammatory gut disease known as celiac disease.
 Celiac disease is often thought of as a food allergy, but since celiac is a genetic autoimmune disease caused by activation of certain genes, this is an inaccurate representation.
 About 33% of people in the Western world, carry the gene for celiac disease.4 But since celiac disease has a prevalence of only about 0.5-1%, the cause is beyond simple genetics and disease manifestation in susceptible individuals likely must also include an environmental trigger.5

-As in other autoimmune diseases, people with celiac disease may have periods of exacerbation of symptoms or remission, when they are asymptomatic.6 However, celiac disease is chronic.
-If someone with celiac disease consumes gluten, an abnormal immune response is triggered that causes significant inflammation that damages the villi of the small intestine.5 The villi are finger-like projections found in the small intestine whose function is to increase the surface area of the small intestine to facilitate absorption of nutrients as food moves through.
-The damage to the villi and inflammation of the intestinal lining can lead to malabsorption and malnutrition which can lead to osteoporosis, anemia, and delayed growth.
+As in other autoimmune diseases, people with celiac disease may have periods of exacerbation of symptoms or remission, where they are asymptomatic.6 However, celiac disease is a chronic condition.
+If someone with celiac disease consumes gluten, an abnormal immune response is triggered that results in significant inflammation and damage to the lining of the small intestine, which then impairs the absorption of nutrients of the small intestine.5 The damage to the small intestinal wall and inflammation of the intestinal lining can lead to malabsorption and malnutrition, which in turn, can lead to osteoporosis, anemia, and delayed growth.